Government Corporations Operation Act

 (5) Any person who at the time of that person’s employment with a corporation held a position in the public service or was an employee within the meaning of the Public Service Employment Act continues to retain and is eligible for all the benefits, except salary as an employee in the public service, that that person would have been eligible to receive had that person remained an employee in the public service.

 Marginal note:Application of Government Employees Compensation Act

-(6) The Government Employees Compensation Act applies to officers and employees of a corporation and for the purposes of that Act those officers and employees shall be deemed to be employees in the public service of Canada.
+(6) The Government Employees Compensation Act applies to officers and employees of a corporation and for the purposes of that Act those officers and employees shall be deemed to be employees in the federal public administration.

 - R.S., 1985, c.
 G-4, s.
 5

 - Date modified: